chenningg/cz4031-sql-query-optimizer/README.md

 7. Once all data has been imported, right click each table and verify that the data has been correctly imported by clicking `View/Edit Data` > `First 100 Rows`.
 8. If all the data seems correct, run `psql -U postgres -f dss.ri TPC-H` in your terminal.
 This command will create the constraints on the tables, including initializing the primary keys and foreign keys on the various tables.
 9. Next, right click each table within pgAdmin and click on `Maintenance`.
 Tick `Vaccuum`, and turn `Analyze` and `Verbose Messages` on.
 Run this for each table.

+Additionally, if you wish to use [Picasso](https://dsl.cds.iisc.ac.in/projects/PICASSO/picasso_download/license.htm), a DBMS query optimization visualizer, you may follow the setup instructions below as well.
+This is optional and NOT required for this project to function correctly.

 ## Setting up Picasso (DBMS query optimization visualizer)